About Money and Insurance:

 3. How many teachers/therapists attend the group sessions?

-1. Can I select my teacher?
+1. Can I select my therapist?

-Most of the teachers are licensed by the State of California as Marriage and Family Therapists; Marriage, Family and Child Counselors; or as Licensed Clinical Social Workers.
+Most of the therapists are licensed by the State of California as Marriage and Family Therapists; Marriage, Family and Child Counselors; or as Licensed Clinical Social Workers.
 All Process teachers have taken the Process themselves, and have completed training as a Process Teacher.
 Some of our teachers are also Life Coaches.

 About Parents and the Process: